Hopkins-Law/website/README.md

-# website
+# Hopkins Law
-Hopkins Law official website
+The Official website of Hopkins Law in OC.
+Shannon Hopkins primary attorney.
+Serving Los Angeles and Orange Counties.